sol-projects/sol-sensors/README.md

 ## QT Program
 The GUI version of the program displays realtime graphs for hardware components.
 To compile and run the QT GUI version of the program, you must have Qt5 or Qt6 installed.
+You can find more information on the [website](https://sol-projects.github.io/sensors/tutorial/gui.html)

 ## Console Program
+You can find more information on the [website](https://sol-projects.github.io/sensors/tutorial/nogui.html)
 ## Sensors Library
+You can find more information on the [website](https://sol-projects.github.io/sensors/tutorial/sensors.html)